 This impurity, so opposed to union, is grasping and activity.
 Grasping, because it is the source of the real impurity that can never be united with essential purity.
 As the sun’s rays may touch the earth but cannot unite with it, so the divine never unites with grasping.
 Activity, because God being in an infinite stillness, for the soul to be united to Him it must participate in His stillness, without which there can be no union because there is no likeness, and in order for two things to unite they must be in a like stillness.
 It is for this reason that the soul can only attain divine union by the pacification of its will, and it can only be united with God when it is in a central stillness and in the purity of its creation.

 To purify the soul God makes use of wisdom as fire is used to purify gold . . . until it is fit to be employed in the most excellent workmanship.
 This being understood, I say that in order that the soul may be united with God, wisdom and divine justice, like a pitiless and devouring fire, must take from him all grasping, all that is worldly, carnal, and of his own activity; and having taken all this from him, they must unite him to God.
-This is never brought about by the labours of the creature; on the contrary, it even causes him regret, because as I have said, man so loves what is his own and is so fearful of its destruction that if God did not accomplish it Himself and by His own authority, man would never consent to it [except that he had previously determined to accept all that God might bring him].
+This is never brought about by the labours of the creature; on the contrary, it even causes him regret, because as I have said, man so loves what is his own and is so fearful of its destruction that if God did not accomplish it Himself and by His own authority, man would never consent to it.

 God then so purifies this soul of all natural, distinct, and perceived operations that at last He makes it more and more conformed to Himself, and then uniform, raising the passive capacity of the creature, enlarging it and ennobling it, though in a hidden and unperceived manner which is termed mystical.
 But in all these operations the soul must concur passively, and as the working of God becomes stronger the soul must continually yield to Him until it is absorbed altogether.